kavindus0/yummycakes/README.md

 2. Install dependencies: Navigate to the project directory and run flutter pub get.

-3. Run the app: Execute flutter run to launch the app on your preferred device or simulator.
+3. Run the app: Execute flutter run to launch the app on your preferred device.

 ## Project Structure: